A Novel, Beam-based Formalism for Active Impedance of Phased Arrays: Simulation Data

 \section{Simulation Data}

-To verify the validity of Eqn. \ref{za}, a 15-element linear array is simulated with HFSS.
+To verify the validity of Eqn. \ref{za} and Eqn. \ref{eep}, a 15-element linear array is simulated with HFSS.
 Each array element is a planar dipole antenna that is oriented parallel to the y-axis, and the array elements are uniformly spaced along the x-axis.
-More detailed information of this project is listed in table \ref{tab1}.
-In the simulation, at first the full S-parameter is simulated with all elements loaded with 50 Ohm.
-From then the active impedance is calculated with the conventional method.
-Then, all elements, except for the central one, are loaded with open and short load respectively, each load set is simulated to get the beam $E^I_0$ and $E^V_0$ respectively. \\
+More detailed information of this project is listed in table \ref{tab1}. \\